 What training have staff had about SEND?

 All staff receive an on-going professional development programme throughout the school year which addresses areas of SEND within the school.
-Training during the current academic year has included:
+During the 2020-2021 academic year, training included:

 Children who are Looked After by the Local Authority

 Our Head Teacher, Zoe Fletcher, is our Designated Teacher for Looked After Children.
 We ensure regular meetings take place twice yearly to complete Personal Education Plans (PEPs) and to source additional funding as appropriate.
 All relevant agencies are invited to attend these meetings.
 This is on top of the completion of SEND Support Plans if that child is also considered to have Special Educational Needs.